Therapist For Anxiety

 Online therapy

-If you like the idea of being able to speak to a therapist when you need it instead of waiting for an appointment, let your prospective therapist know.
+If you like the idea of being able to speak to a therapist for anxiety when you need it instead of waiting for an appointment, let your prospective therapist know.
 You could also benefit from an online therapy platform that allows you to do so.

 Location